Beyond the Cookout: 9 Ways to Grill Breakfast, Lunch and Dessert

 Spending the day outside?
 These nine Food Network recipes are perfect breakfasts, lunches and desserts on the grill.

-Throughout the summer the grill is the center of attention during dinnertime over the summer for cookouts and parties, but there’s no reason to shy away during the earlier parts of the day or a non-occasion.
+Throughout the summer the grill is the center of attention during dinnertime or cookouts and parties, but there’s no reason to shy away during the earlier parts of the day or a non-occasion.
 Whether you’re out by the pool, camping or just enjoying the warm weather, using the grill keeps you near the action and minimizes on clean up (see ya, pots and pans!).
 Spend the day outside and grill up some breakfast, lunch and dessert.

 Grilled French Toast Foil Packets (pictured above)